irinikp/EverCraft-Kata/README.md

 # EverCraft-Kata

-This is my solution on [EverCart-Kata](https://github.com/PuttingTheDnDInTDD/EverCraft-Kata) Each folder contains the solution after I finished each Iteration.
+This is my solution on [EverCart-Kata](https://github.com/PuttingTheDnDInTDD/EverCraft-Kata) Each folder contains the solution after I finished each Iteration, so as difference based on requirements could be easier seen

 All code is written in PHP